To enter your Wash Sale into the program please follow this pathway:

 If you have a loss from a wash sale, you cannot deduct it on your return.
 Additionally, a gain on a wash sale is taxable.
-Forms 8949 and Schedule D will be generated based on the entries.
+Forms 8949 and Schedule D will be generated automatically based on the entries.

 When you report the sale of the newly purchased stock, you will adjust the basis to account for the loss.
 Report the new basis (from example above) of $550 (50 shares X $6 per share = $300 Plus $250 wash sale loss added to basis equals cost basis of $550) as the cost.